gugucode/hardware-firewall-dedicated/ips.md

 # IBM Cloud IP Ranges

 A frequently asked question is **What IP ranges do I allow through the firewall?**.
-The following list contains the full range of IPs to use with a Hardware Firewall (Dedicated).
+The following list contains the full range of IPs to use with your IBM appliance.

 ## Frontend (public) network